prob140/textbook/_chapters/Chapter_14/04_The_Sample_Mean.md

 ## The Sample Mean

 What's central about the Central Limit Theorem?
-One answer is that it allows us to make inferences based on random samples even when we don't know much about the distribution of the population.
+One answer is that it allows us to make inferences based on random samples when we don't know much about the distribution of the population.
+For data scientists, that's very valuable.

 In Data 8 you saw that if we want estimate the mean of a population, we can construct confidence intervals for the parameter based on the mean of a large random sample.
 In that course you used the bootstrap to generate an empirical distribution of the sample mean, and then used the empirical distribution to create the confidence interval.
 You will recall that those empirical distributions were invariably bell shaped.